zhuzemin/video_background/README.md

 1: Paste youtube playlist url to this userscript setting: "Set youtube playlist", (url look like: "https://www.youtube.com/playlist?list=PLmlTcWwPyp188O1lK2fyYA_WFckZNrb0b")
 2: refresh page.
-5: if the background video makes text unrecognizable, there have a Button on bottom, will give all Text BG-color.

-and about this userscript isn't useful, my personal opinion: the effect are unexpected, my screen shot may not look like so, because it's not moving.

 Notice:
+*if the background video makes text unrecognizable, there have a Button on bottom, will give all Text BG-color.
 *script will loop through all sub folder, play randomly , so just need set root folder.
 *for best performance, after first use, script will store file list(or youtube url), if you want refresh file list: click Button "Clear file list", then refresh page.
+*if you are using firefox, need set Cache to 1024(max), otherwise after while use, will not play video anymore(need restart firefox)

 ![01](https://github.com/zhuzemin/video_background/raw/master/Screenshot-2020-2-1.jpg)